 SEO in Buxton Taught Me These 10 things!: Phil Gregory 2018

-In 2012, after working for Stoke on Trent City Council for 10 years as an IT Trainer and Technologist, I got the chance to come home and work in Derbyshire.
-I’d landed a job working as an SEO in Buxton.
+After working for Stoke on Trent City Council for 10 years as an IT Trainer and Technologist, I got the chance to come home and work in Derbyshire.
+It was 2012 and I’d landed a job working as an SEO in Buxton.

 You’d be forgiven for thinking that there aren’t any companies offering SEO in Buxton, but like any other rural town, the advent of high-speed broadband means that rural workers are no longer forced to commute into Sheffield or Manchester.
 Today there is an ever-growing number of creative agencies in Buxton and around the Peak District.